“Metametrics” are to metrics what “metadata” are to data.

 The book expands on the nine PRAGMATIC criteria, explaining why these are such important factors to take into account when selecting metrics.
 Chapter 6 lays out the PRAGMATIC method, explaining in straightforward terms how to use the criteria in practice to assess, compare and select metrics.
 At long last, management has a rational and straightforward way to sift out those few metrics that directly support and facilitate information security from the huge pool of possible (candidate) metrics.

 By the way, if you are so new to the field that you don’t already have a long shopping list of security metrics, Chapter 5 tells you where to go looking for them.
 It is easy to come up with hundreds, even thousands of secuity metrics.
-To get you started, we describe more than 150 in Chapter 7 (these are the ‘metrics of the week’ in our blog).
+To get you started, we describe more than 150 in Chapter 7.

 The PRAGMATIC method also has application both in designing security metrics from scratch, and in systematically improving your current metrics.
 If you are using security metrics that ‘ought to work’ in theory but for some reason don’t seem to work out so well in practice, the PRAGMATIC method helps you understand why they don’t work and identify what would need to change to make them more valuable.
 Simply altering the way the security metrics are analyzed and presented may be sufficient, otherwise it may be worth exploring whether changing the phrasing or definition of metrics will turn things around.